A new renaissance duo that blends

 STARS OF DIFFERENT HUES

 A survey of the night sky from our vantage point on Earth is composed of white blips, but stars exist in many hues, and the music universe is a parallel.
 K-12 students are hardly exposed to the high-level experimental music and performance art; they are rarely afforded access to gear or practitioners of such art.
-Stars of Different Hues project puts these opportunities into the hands of Florida students.
+Stars of Different Hues project puts these opportunities into the hands of students, while designed for students in my home state of Florida, has expanded to include university students across the United States.

-The primary goals for this project are to broaden the exposure of Florida’s K-12 students to avant-garde music and by so doing increase their perspectives of the world around them.
+The primary goals for this project are to broaden the exposure of K-12 students to avant-garde music and by so doing increase their perspectives of the world around them.
 By presenting these unique performance art pieces for the students in context (how did I achieve that sound) and without initial pretense (allowing the students to first experience the piece, depending on their age writing or drawing their first impressions of the work as they listen or watch, and then giving them the space to share their initial impressions if they wish with their peers) before I explain to them what the piece means to me and how major elements in the composition feel conceptually tied to my expression of the theme of the work.
+On the university level, the fundamental focus is on artistic entrepreneurship, and how to promote your individual artistic vision without compromising your voice by creating a self-sustaining independent career.

 Solo Performance & Workshops